gazeldx/db_admin/README.md

 ## Ruby Database Admin
 A Sequel and Sinatra project.

-Demo picture below.
 You can use it to manage multiple databases at the same time.

+Here are some Demo pictures.

 ![Demo home](./public/demo_home.png)